Kitware/CDash/docs/submissions.md

 ```

 Notice that this example assumes that CDash's source code is located at `/var/www/CDash`,
-and that the web server user is `www-data`.
+and that the appropriate user is `www-data`.
 Modify these details as necesssary.

 Once you've created this file, use `systemctl` to enable and start as many copies
 of this service as you'd like.